Vision-aided Dynamic Quadrupedal Locomotion on Discrete Terrain using Motion Libraries: Introduction

 \section{Introduction}

 Legged robots have the unique capability to traverse across a wide variety of challenging and rough terrain, including terrains with gaps and discrete footholds.
 To navigate such terrain, a legged robot needs to precisely place its feet on feasible footholds, while maintaining its overall stability.
-This requires planning over multiple footsteps, as well as desired robot motion between the footsteps.
-For example, the robot might need to slow down, and take a few steps on the same foothold, before speeding up and stepping over a large gap.
+This requires planning over multiple footsteps, and desired robot motion between the footsteps.
+For example, the robot might need to slow down and take a few steps on the same foothold, before speeding up and stepping over a large gap.
 Moreover, for unknown discrete terrain, the robot needs to make these decisions in real-time while navigating; stopping might make the robot unstable and gaps harder to cross.
 This results in a high-dimensional and complex optimization problem with a limited compute time budget.

-One promising approach for solving footstep selection problems in literature is by building a library of two-step periodic gaits for bipedal robots \cite{IJRR2018_ATRIAS_StochasticTerrainWalking,RSS2017_DiscreteTerrain_Walking,ECC2019_Running_on_SteppingStones}.
-However, two-step periodic gaits are overly restrictive for quadrupedal robots since it enforces a symmetry constraint between consecutive steps on the robot.
-On uneven, discrete terrain, the robot might not be able to reach the same initial state within two steps, and might need multiple steps to reach it.

-In this work, we create an offline motion library of two-step periodic trotting gaits for a quadrupedal A1 robot, which consist of four stance phases (equivalent to four bipedal steps).

-By switching between different motion primitives, we can effectively achieve aperiodic locomotion on a quadruped.

-Discrete, uneven terrains present an additional challenge of controlling the robot in different orientations.
-Popular model-based quadrupedal control techniques like \cite{di2018dynamic} assume linearized models of the robot about zero roll, pitch, yaw of the torso.
-Such models are not suitable for uneven terrains which can result in the robot pitching, or experiencing high angular velocities.
-We present a coordinate-free linear dynamics model that uses rotation matrices, instead of Euler orientations, building on recent works on variational-based linerization.
-Next, we formulate a Quadratic Program (QP) that uses this dynamics model and outputs torques that can achieve desired footstep and center of mass (CoM) velocity targets output by the motion library.
-This CoM model adds stability and robustness to our controller, and enables our robot to navigate long, challenging terrains reliably.
-In comparison, a controller using a linearized CoM dynamics model suffers and experiences frequent falls on the robot.
+Discrete and uneven terrains also present an additional challenge of controlling the robot, as such terrains can result in the robot pitching, rolling and experiencing high angular velocities.